MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     await manifest.SaveAsAsync("model.json", true);
 ```

 In more complicated scenarios, service owners may opt to adjust the content of the schema, attach more entities, and add new data partition references.
-Such use cases are out of scope of this article, but you can refer to [sample material](https://github.com/microsoft/CDM/tree/master/samples) available in the Common Data Model GitHub repo.
-In the end, persisting an updated schema to "model.json" or "manifest.cdm.json" formats is no different from what was described above.
+Such use cases are out of scope of this article, but you can refer to the [sample material](https://github.com/microsoft/CDM/tree/master/samples) available in the Common Data Model GitHub repo.
+Persisting an updated schema to the "model.json" or the "manifest.cdm.json" format is the same as discussed earlier in this article.

 ## Things to keep in mind

-With the two formats defining their own specific structures, and Object Model providing a single API view over them, some special constructs available in each format may not be clearly visible through these APIs and do require additional developer guidance.
-In this section, we will cover how client applications can reveal and work with these special structures.
-A separate article will be shared with further details about how these constructs look like in the schemas, how traits get preserved in the older format, how data types are mapped, and other information.
+Each format has its own structures and the object model provides a single API to manage them.
+Some of the constructs available in each format may not be clearly visible through the API and do require additional developer guidance.
+This section covers how client applications can reveal and work with these special structures.

 ### Custom properties

-Specification for "model.json" format recognizes two types of custom information pieces in its structure: [annotations](../model-json.md#annotations) and custom properties.
-They both enable services to include extra contextual information with the schema, which may be of value to consumers able to understand them.
-The Object Model recognizes and preserves these custom extensions and provides access to them.
+The specification for the "model.json" format defines two types of custom information pieces in its structure, [annotations](../model-json.md#annotations) and custom properties.
+Both both information pieces enable services to include extra contextual information with the schema, which may be of value to some consumers.
+The object model recognizes and preserves these custom extensions and provides access to them.

-From a programmatic usage perspective, the snippet below demonstrates how one would access the annotations on entity level:
+The following snippet demonstrates how one can access the annotations on the entity level:

 ```csharp
     var annotations = entity.ExhibitsTraits.Item("is.modelConversion.otherAnnotations")?.Arguments[0].Value;